Tasnimul-Sharan/manufacturer-website-client-side/README.md

 ## My websites different features and functionality :

-- created Admin Dashboard
+- created Admin Dashboard, created an Admin role.
+An admin can make another admin.

-* In the Home page created header, banner, manufacturrer parts, review, contract us, Business summery, services
+* In the Home page created header, banner, manufacturrer parts, review, contract us, Business summery, services.

-- created an Admin role.
+* implemented email-password based authentication and one social authentication system.And error messages.

+- After login, a user can place the order.
+An user can see their products on my order page and give feedback by ratings.
 - implemented payment process.

-* implemented email-password based authentication and one social authentication system.And error messages.
 * implemented jwt token in client side and verify it in server side.
 * Maked the full website responsive for mobile device and large device.
 * created two extra section one is customers review and second is why to choose us.